4 Searching the Literature

 Drawing Conclusions

 Your conclusions should flow directly from your findings.
-Avoid overstating—if the evidence is weak or inconsistent, say so.
+Avoid overstating.
+If the evidence is weak or inconsistent, say so.
 Recommendations for practice and research should be specific and justified by your findings.

 Consider your audience.
 Policymakers need clear, actionable messages.
 Researchers need to understand the gaps your review identified.
 Practitioners need to know how findings apply to their context.